IngridKJ/momentum_balance_inertia/README.md

 models directory contains models (surprise surprise ...)
 * dynamic momentum balance
-* momentum balance (i.e. just a call and slight modification of the built-in PorePy model)
+* momentum balance (i.e. just a call to and slight modification of the built-in PorePy model)

 ParaView directory is mainly for .py scripts to run for visualization in ParaView.